Falcon 9: Production

 By February 2016 the production rate for Falcon 9 cores had increased to 18 per year, and the number of first stage cores that could be assembled at one time reached six.

 Since 2018, SpaceX has routinely reused first stages, reducing the demand for new cores.
-In 2021, SpaceX performed 31 F9 launches, using only two new boosters.
-It successfully recovered the booster on all but one flight.
-The Hawthorne factory produces one (expendable) second stage for each launch.
+In 2023, SpaceX performed 91 launches of Falcon 9 with only 4 using new boosters and successfully recovered the booster on all flights.
+The Hawthorne factory continues to produce one (expendable) second stage for each launch.